Advanced Filtering

 Cloud Storage Filtering Criteria

-You can use the advanced filters to include or omit cloud storage files based on characteristics such as:
+You can use the advanced filters to include or omit cloud storage files to index based on characteristics such as:

-• Last Modified—Specify a date range to index only the cloud storage files that have a modification date inside the range.
+- Last Modified—Specify a date range to index only the cloud storage files that have a modification date inside the date range.

-• Size (bytes)—Specify a file size range in bytes to omit cloud storage files that are outside the specified size range.
+- Size (bytes)—Specify a file size range in bytes to index cloud storage files that have a size within the specified byte size range.

-• Storage Class—Limit indexing to a specific cloud storage class/service like Standard, Glacier, or other to index only the files in that class.
+- Storage Class—Limit indexing to a specific cloud storage class/service like Standard, Glacier, or other to index only the files within that class.

 Isolation Keys

-You use the Isolate By field to define isolation keys that can create separate collections of indexed data for the object group's indexed data.
+You use the Isolate By field to define isolation key expressions (also called partition keys) that store the object group's indexed data into different segments to keep related data together and separate from segments of indexed data for other matching keys for the group.
 For the details on isolation keys, see Object Group Isolation Keys.

 You can use the Isolate By (LastModified) field create to create segments of indexed data for object files that have the same modification date window.
 This feature improves scoping and query performance when the last modification time for a file closely matches the timestamps of the events within the file.
 If you isolate by a modification date window of 1 hour, for example, the indexed data for the files that have a modification date within the same hour will be stored together in the same segment.
 By storing the events for the same time frame in the same segment, time-based queries against that object group can run much faster.